zzzprojects/docs/html-agility-pack.net/pages/documentations/traversing/descendants.md

 ## public IEnumerable < HtmlNode > Descendants([int level = 0])

 Gets all descendant nodes in enumerated list.
-Descendants method is a member of **HtmlAgilityPack.HtmlNode**
+The Descendants method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: